 For then, he experiences a sense of ineptness and helplessness.

-If only he could bear the pain for that loved one.
+he could bear the pain for that loved one.

-If only he could lessen the extent of that pain, however small.
+could lessen the extent of that pain, however small.

 But sometimes man cannot bear or lessen the pain,